A Theory of the Risk for Optimization with Relaxation and its Application to Support Vector Machines: Introduction

-Program \eqref{scenario program-relaxed} furnishes a flexible scheme that allows the designer to explore various tentative solutions obtained as $\rho$ varies between the two extremes $\rho = 0$ (no regret for constraints violation) and $\rho = \infty$ (infinite regret for constraints violation).
-In this process of selection the designer is aided by quantitative tools that describe the quality of the solutions $x^\ast_\rho$.
-Recalling i. and ii., it is natural that the designer is concerned about the achieved cost $c(x^\ast_\rho)$ and the ensuing \emph{risk} $V(x^\ast_\rho)$ where
+As previously mentioned, program \eqref{scenario program-relaxed} furnishes a flexible scheme that allows the designer to explore various prospective solutions obtained as $\rho$ varies between the two extremes $\rho = 0$ (no regret for constraints violation) and $\rho = \infty$ (infinite regret for constraints violation, in which case all constraints are rigidly enforced).
+In this process of selection, one is aided by quantitative tools that describe the quality of the solutions $x^\ast$.
+Recalling (i) and (ii), it is natural that the designer is concerned about the achieved cost $c(x^\ast)$ and the ensuing \emph{risk} $V(x^\ast)$, where, for a generic value of the optimization variable $x$, the risk